29988122/Fate-Grand-Order_Lua/README.md

 - Customized skill command is supported, though the command execution is still highly depends on runtime conditions.
 Please check [AutoSkill](#autoskill).

-- User-defined support selection is supported, though it could be slow at times, please consider your farming efficiency.
-Please check [AutoSupportSelection](#autosupportselection).
+- User-defined support selection is supported, though it could be slow at times, please take your farming efficiency into consideration.
+Check [AutoSupportSelection](#autosupportselection).

 ## AutoRefill:
 If you really want to refill automatically, please modify the lua file you are executing(TW, EN or JP).